Dmum303/CV/README.md

 - Working within makers to build working software apps
 - Completing final group project.

-#### Teamwork and training
+#### Confident Teamplayer and Individual worker

-During makers I pair programmed every day and worked within teams on three group projects to build working web apps.
-I led stand ups and retros,took part in planning sessions to agree: the product, the minnimum viable product and acheivable sprint goals.
+- During my time at makers I was involved in three group projects in which I took a leading part, designing and building large sections of the backend of the application - this was completed while pairing with a partner.
-I engaged in working within many teams, discussing and plannign training new starters and preparing them for money and debt advice roles.
-Breaking down skills that need to be used, explaining negotiation, explaining complex information, being an approachable and valuded point of contact.
+- I have given multiple presentations using powerpoint both at roles within stepchange debt advice charity and at makers academy.
+I am confident in public speaking - I have alsio given four best man speeches so far.

-Ability to work within a team, presenting information, knowledge of powerpoint.
+- I am happy to use my own initiative to work either on my own or with minimal guidence, as evidenced by the personal projects I have built, however in a work environment it is important to keep in contact with your team to make sure we are on the same page for the project that is being built.

 ### Knowledge Acquisition and training